John Lewis price match: how it works

 Avoid using cash or gift cards

-A new one for this version of the scheme is that if you paid in-store via a gift card, gift voucher or cash and then watch to later claim for a price match, then the refund can only be paid out in a John Lewis shop .
+A new one for this version of the scheme is that if you paid in-store via a gift card, gift voucher or cash and then want to later claim for a price match, then the refund can only be paid out in a John Lewis shop .
 That could be a pain if you don’t have one near you.

 We’re checking with John Lewis whether this also applies to gift card purchases online.
 The claims form would suggest you’ll be ok, but the terms state otherwise.